-- Any of the above information if not on the scoresheet already - #1 or #2 on back - Change of end marks Δ - Circle each team's starting server, add unique identifier if needed. - Team with first serve single game or games 1, 2 and 3 if applicable e.
+- Any of the above information if not on the scoresheet already - #1 or #2 on back of the scoresheet - Change of end marks (if it's not pre-printed) - Circle each team's starting server, add unique identifier if needed. - Team with first serve in a single game or games 1, 2 and 3 as applicable e.
 Keeping Track with a Server Clip